 - 2x 64 pounder RML guns

 The Fort is open every Sunday and on public holidays from 10am until 4pm.
-Entry fee is $4.50 for adults (includes a tour or self exploration if you wish), but is a small price to pay for a good afternoon of historical exploration.
+Entry fee is $4.50 for adults (includes a tour or self-exploration if you wish) but is a small price to pay for a good afternoon of historical exploration.
 Additionally (unconfirmed if this is every Sunday or only during certain times throughout the year) they fire one of the cannons three times during the day.
 When I visit the site the times posted were 11am, 1pm and 3pm.
-If you’re a budding photographer I would suggest arriving just prior to 11 am to catch the first cannon firing and then after spending the next two hours wondering around and having a bite to eat (great spot for a picnic lunch – portable bbq’s are welcome) it will be time for the second firing.
+If you’re a budding photographer I would suggest arriving just prior to 11 am to catch the first cannon firing and then after spending the next two hours wandering around and having a bite to eat (great spot for a picnic lunch – portable bbq’s are welcome) it will be time for the second firing.
 You might be surprised how quick the firing happens, I certainly was!

 Update: I’ve been told that they fire the cannons the first Sunday of every month.